ungive/discord-music-presence/FUNDING.md

 Your donation will fund the following:

+* **Server costs**
+  Costs to run our servers that power features like using cover images from media players directly, without external images sources.
+  This also allows me to invest in more infrastructure for future features.

+* **Domain costs**
+  Costs for the domains **musicpresence.app** and **musicpresence.io**.

 * **Subscriptions to music streaming services**
   This application aims to support every popular streaming service.
   Testing Music Presence often requires me to have a subscription to use the service in its full capacity.
-  I will be able to subscribe to more services and properly test the application with each of them.
+  I will be able to subscribe to streaming services, if needed, and properly test the application with each of them.

 * **Development time**
-  I've already invested quite a few hours into programming and refining Music Presence.
-Your donation reassures me that you appreciate my work and motivates me to keep improving it.
+  I've already invested tons of hours into programming and refining Music Presence.

-* **Future server costs**
-  Currently everything is hosted on GitHub, but I am planning new features for this application, which involves running a server that will have monthly costs associated with it.

-* **Domain costs**
-  Costs for the domain **musicpresence.app** and **musicpresence.io**.
+  Your donation allows me to keep doing that and invest more of my time.
+  Thank you!